-Several theses maintain that unemployment - and the consequent lack of income - is among the main factors why people choose to get involved in crime; however, there are other theories that maintain that workers in precarious employment conditions and low wages are the main individuals who are inclined to commit crimes, in order to obtain more income to complete their economic needs.
+Several theses maintain that unemployment - and the consequent lack of income - is among the main factors why people choose to get involved in crime; however, other theories maintain that workers in precarious employment conditions and low wages are the main individuals who are inclined to commit crimes, to obtain more income to complete their economic needs.

 The first of these is the motivational perspective, which assumes that there is a positive relationship between unemployment and crime based on an extrapolation of the combination at the individual level of sentimental processes and rational choice.